I’m not going to lie, this time of year can get spendy. But fear not, I am here to give you tips on how to save money on back to school shopping.

 Frequently Asked Questions

-How much should you spend on back to school clothes?
+How much should you spend on back to school clothes shopping?

 This varies from family to family.
 There are many variables including: are your children homeschooled, in elementary, middle school, high school, or even college?
 Some areas have organizations that have low to no cost supplies for those that are low income.